 Connect to a VCS

 YouTrack lets you link your project to a version control system.
 YouTrack supports direct integration with GitHub, GitLab and Bitbucket.
-You can also set up integrations between your YouTrack projects and self-hosted GitHub Enterprise, GitLab Community Edition (CE), and GitLab Enterprise Edition (EE) servers.
+You can also set up integrations between your YouTrack projects and self-hosted GitHub Enterprise, GitLab Community Edition (CE), GitLab Enterprise Edition (EE), Bitbucket Server, Gogs, and Gitea servers.

 To set up a new integration, follow the instructions that are provided for your version control system: